demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ### jira-get-id-offset

 ***
-Returns the ID offset.
-For example the first issue ID.
+Returns the ID offset, which is the id of the first issue that was created in the current Jira project. (you can use its result as the initial id when fetching incidents by the issue id field).

+Scope: `read:jira-work`

 #### Base Command